What You’ll Learn

 Step-by-step tool to evaluate patient need, stakeholder priorities, organizational readiness, and sites of care for a new or growing community-based palliative care service.

-Designing an Office or Clinic Palliative Care Program
+Office and Clinic Palliative Care Program Design

 Tools and technical assistance for developing a palliative care program in a community clinic or office setting.